dustinlacewell/mannequin/docs/index.rst

 `mannequin` is very simple.

-It is a small library that helps you create declarative models for your own libraries and applications using Python class definitions.
-Declarative models are a nice way to define the structure of your data or objects.
+It is a small library that helps you create `declarative models' for your own libraries and applications using Python class definitions.
+Declarative models are a nice way to define the `structure of your data or objects'.
 Using Python classes for this keeps it natural and familiar.

 If you've ever encountered the Python web-framework Django you might be familiar with Django's Models or Forms.
 Django uses this declarative technique